 Adoption Reunion Registries are listings of those seeking to reconnect with members of their biological families from whom they have been separated due to adoption.

-Some registries charge fees to participate, register, and to conclude a match.
+Some registries charge fees to participate, register and conclude a match.
 Some, including some state-run registries, also have fees that can be quite substantial for any search activities.

 Offline registries (most have Web pages to provide a contact point) will generally provide a form to be completed and mailed.
 Online registries use several different formats, depending on how the information is stored.
 Online registries that post listings are generally organized by the adopted person’s date of birth or state of birth.
 Some are in the form of guest books or message boards and are simply ordered by the date on which entries are posted.